anahitasocial/anahita-react/README.md

 This project is a front-end Client developed using [React Material-UI](https://mui.com/) for [Anahita](https://github.com/anahitasocial/anahita).
 We are currently using this app for our live website, but please remember that this repository is under active development.

-To learn more, you can join the [Anahita tribe](https://www.anahita.io/pages/join) and then follow the [Anahita Project](https://www.anahita.io/groups/42242-anahita-project) group for more information.
+You can join the [Anahita tribe](https://www.anahita.io/pages/join) and then follow the [Anahita Project](https://www.anahita.io/groups/42242-anahita-project) group for more information.

 # Installation